Table of Contents

 Symptoms of Meralgia Paresthetica

-Patients with Meralgia Paresthesia often present with symptoms like burning pain, paresthesis, and hypesthesia on the lateral area of the thigh.
+Patients with Meralgia Paresthetica often present with symptoms like burning pain, paresthesia, and hypesthesia on the lateral area of the thigh.
 The symptoms may be bilateral or unilateral; however, they are more commonly unilateral.
-Patients described the pain to develop over a time of days to weeks, making it subacute.
+Patients describe the pain to develop over a time of days to weeks, making it subacute.
 They also are often seen rubbing the outer parts of their thigh, which may start to lose hair over the skin that is constantly rubbed.
 The nerve pain experienced does not usually change as individuals change their position from standing to sitting and vice versa.
 However, these symptoms may worsen by sitting for a long period of time and standing for a prolonged period of time.
 The measures which are often reported to improve the symptoms include flexion of the front hip bone.
 (6)

 Diagnosis of Meralgia Paresthetica